Leonardpepa/react-netflix-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Configuration
+You need and api key from themoviedb create an .env file and put the key in there with the name REACT_APP_API_KEY_TMDB

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`
+You need and api key from themoviedb
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.